Communication: Animals

 Animal communication is the process of giving and taking information among animals.
 The field studying animal communication is called zoosemiotics.
 There are many parallels to human communication.
-For example, humans and many animals express sympathy by synchronizing their movements and postures.
-Nonetheless, there are also significant differences, like the fact that humans also engage in verbal communication while animal communication is restricted to non-verbal communication.
+One is that humans and many animals express sympathy by synchronizing their movements and postures.
+Nonetheless, there are also significant differences, like the fact that humans also engage in verbal communication, which uses language, while animal communication is restricted to non-verbal (i.e. non-linguistic) communication.
 Some theorists have tried to distinguish human from animal communication based on the claim that animal communication lacks a referential function and is thus not able to refer to external phenomena.
-However, this view is often rejected, especially for higher animals.
-A different approach is to draw the distinction based on the complexity of human language, especially its almost limitless ability to combine basic units of meaning into more complex meaning structures.
-For example, it has been argued that recursion is a property of human language that sets it apart from all non-human communicative systems.
-Another difference is that human communication is frequently associated with a conscious intention to send information, which is often not discernable for animal communication.
+However, various observations seem to contradict this view, such as the warning signals in response to different types of predators used by vervet monkeys, Gunnison's prairie dogs, and red squirrels.
+A further approach is to draw the distinction based on the complexity of human language, especially its almost limitless ability to combine basic units of meaning into more complex meaning structures.
+One view states that recursion sets human language apart from all non-human communicative systems.
+Another difference is that human communication is frequently linked to the conscious intention to send information, which is often not discernable for animal communication.
+Despite these differences, some theorists use the term "animal language" to refer to certain communicative patterns in animal behavior that have similarities with human language.

 Animal communication can take a variety of forms, including visual, auditory, tactile, olfactory, and gustatory communication.
-Visual communication happens in the form of movements, gestures, facial expressions, and colors, like movements seen during mating rituals, the colors of birds, and the rhythmic light of fireflies.
+Visual communication happens in the form of movements, gestures, facial expressions, and colors.
+Examples are movements seen during mating rituals, the colors of birds, and the rhythmic light of fireflies.
 Auditory communication takes place through vocalizations by species like birds, primates, and dogs.
-It is frequently used to alert and warn.
-Lower animals often have very simple response patterns to auditory messages, reacting either by approach or avoidance.
-More complex response patterns are observed for higher species, which may use different signals for different types of predators and responses.
-For example, certain primates use different signals for airborne and land predators.
+Auditory signals are frequently used to alert and warn.
+Lower-order living systems often have simple response patterns to auditory messages, reacting either by approach or avoidance.
+More complex response patterns are observed for higher animals, which may use different signals for different types of predators and responses.
+For example, some primates use one set of signals for airborne predators and another for land predators.
 Tactile communication occurs through touch, vibration, stroking, rubbing, and pressure.
 It is especially relevant for parent-young relations, courtship, social greetings, and defense.
-Olfactory and gustatory communication happens chemically through smells and tastes.
+Olfactory and gustatory communication happen chemically through smells and tastes, respectively.